 If you have over $25,000 and you have unlimited trades, you technically could day trade with Robinhood.

-However, like we mentioned, day trading tends to be significantly riskier than long term investing and is generally best suited to experienced traders.
+However, as we mentioned, day trading tends to be significantly riskier than long-term investing and is generally best suited to experienced traders.

-At that point, you will need to cancel your trade to avoid being classified a pattern day trader unless you meet the $25,000 minimum.
+At that point, you will need to cancel your trade to avoid being classified as a pattern day trader unless you meet the $25,000 minimum.

 This is not a place you want to be in, and Robinhood provides a tracker for your day trades within your account settings so you can keep tabs on how close you are to triggering the Pattern Day Trader Rule.